 CollegeCounts Advisor-Guided 529 Fund

-How Do I Enroll in Alabama’s Advisor-Guided 529 Plan?
+How to Enroll in Alabama’s CollegeCounts Advisor-Guided 529 Fund

-To enroll in Alabama CollegeCounts Advisor-Guided 529 Fund, find a financial advisor who will complete the enrollment form with you.
+To enroll in Alabama CollegeCounts Advisor-Guided 529 Fund, find a financial advisor with distributor Northern Trust Securities, who will complete the enrollment form with you.
 The advisor should walk you through the investment selection process and help you make the most out the plan’s benefits to help meet your unique goals.

-Alabama’s CollegeCounts Advisor-Guided Plan is known as an advisor-sold 529 plan.
+Alabama’s CollegeCounts Advisor-Guided Fund is known as an advisor-sold 529 plan.
 This means it’s available exclusively through financial advisors and its fee structures may be different than those typical to a direct-sold plan.

 Sales charges depend on the fee structure you choose.
 For example, the maximum sales charge for fee structure A is currently 3.50% for all plan portfolios.
 Portfolios with fee structure C carry no sales charges but a larger annual account servicing fee than fee structure A.

 The best step to take is to have a thorough discussion with your financial advisor about the fees involved and which portfolio is best for you.
 In some cases, you can waive sales charges.

 Tax Benefits of Alabama’s 529 Funds